Bakhtiyar05/Bakhtiyar05/README.md

   > Front-end ( React.jsx )
   > Designing and building a website from scratch with Figma and React.js

++ Formula 1  September 2024
+  > IT Support Specialist

++ COP29  September - November 2024
+  > ICT Support

++ Officemart - **** - NOT FINISHED YET
+  > Front-end
+  > Designing and building a website from scratch with Figma.

 ## **You can follow me on social networks**